filamentgroup/snapper/README.md

 - A "snapper.active" and "snapper.inactive" event is fired whenever snapper items become one or the other.
 - Endless looping is optionally available as an experimental feature.
 Accessibility impact is TBD on this feature.
 - arrow key advance within the slider is no longer offered, as it is not part of native css snapping.
 Keyboard advance still works for the arrows and thumbnails.
+- CSS now uses flexbox.
+This means the JS can do less work calculating widths.
+You can set the widths on snapper item elements directly now instead of worrying about calculated total widths on the parent.

 ### Support